kolan72/PoliNorError.Extensions.Http/src/docs/NuGet.md

 - `funcThatUsesServiceProviderToCreatePolicy` - `Func` that uses the `IServiceProvider` to create a policy.
 - `funcThatUsesContextAndServiceProviderToCreatePolicy` - `Func` that uses the `IServiceProvider` and context to create a policy.

-3. When you want to complete the pipeline, call the `AsFinalHandler` method for the last added handler and configure `HttpErrorFilter` to filter transient http errors (HTTP 5xx, HTTP 408, HTTP 429 and `HttpRequestException`) and/or any non-successful status codes or categories:
+3. When you want to complete the pipeline, call the `AsFinalHandler` method for the last added handler and configure `HttpErrorFilter` to filter transient http errors and/or any non-successful status codes or categories:
 ```csharp
 services.AddHttpClient<IAskCatService, AskCatService>((sp, config) =>
 	{